 In general, a non-U.S. Holder will not be subject to backup withholding with respect to interest payments on the Series A Bonds if such non-U.S. Holder has certified to the payor under penalties of perjury (i) the name and address of such non-U.S. Holder and (ii) that such non-U.S. Holder is not a United States person, or, in the case of an individual, that such non-U.S. Holder is neither a citizen nor a resident of the United States, and the payor does not know or have reason to know that such certifications are false.
 However, information reporting on IRS Form 1042-S may still apply to interest payments on the Series A Bonds made to non-U.S. Holders not subject to backup withholding.
-In addition, a non-U.S. Holder will not be subject to backup withholding with respect to the proceeds of the sale of a Series A Bond made within the United States or conducted through certain U.S. financial intermediaries if the payor receives the certifications described above and the payor does not know or have reason to know that such certifications are false, or if the non-U.S. Holder otherwise establishes an exemption.
+In addition, a non-U.S. Holder will not be subject to backup withholding with respect to the proceeds of the sale of a Series A Bond made within the United States or conducted through certain U.S. financial intermediaries if the payor receives the certifications are false, or if the non-U.S. Holder otherwise establishes an exemption.
 Non-U.S. Holders should consult their own tax advisors regarding the application of information reporting and backup withholding in their particular circumstances, the availability of exemptions and the procedure for obtaining such exemptions, if available.